The Amazing Role of a Mother

 Motherhood in today’s world: a true adventure

-Being a mom is more than just a label to define a woman when the wonderful and complicated reality of raising a child comes to her.
+Being a mom is more than just a label to define a woman to whom the wonderful and complicated reality of raising a child comes.

 Motherhood isn’t easy for many reasons.

 First of all, today’s society still isn’t a perfect fit for everything that raising a child requires.
-In addition, maternity leave is too short and working hours are not flexible enough in many countries.
+In addition, maternity leave is too short and working hours aren’t flexible enough in many countries.
 On top of that, government assistance policies have a long way to go to be family-friendly.

 However, Northern European countries are the current role models for the rest of the world.
 They offer maternity and paternity leave for couples to spend time with their babies.
 This encourages a healthy bond with their children from an early age.

-In addition, they offer good working hours, access to childcare, and economic assistance to encourage an increase in the birth rate.
+In addition, they offer good working hours, access to childcare, and economic assistance to encourage a rise in the birth rate.

 Setting aside these ideal scenarios for a moment, most mothers have to embark on quite a journey to arrange schedules and set up agreements with family members to take care of their children.